 A CV is the first impression a company will have of you: it is very important.
 We’ve linked to a few sites that can help you to write a good CV and cover letter and to do well at interviews.

 Social networking sites are now being used more and more by prospective employers.
-According to the Guardian (20th June 2009), one-third of employers will use sites such as Facebook or LinkedIn to look for potential employers.
+According to the Guardian (20th June 2009), one-third of employers will use sites such as Facebook or LinkedIn to look for potential employees.
 Joint research by Harvey Nash and the Department for Work and Pensions revealed that those graduates who spent time on their online appearance were more likely to get hired.
 Amazingly, only 12% of graduates say they use social networking sites for prospective jobs.
 So maybe a little bit of de-tagging and careful status choices could go a long way…